ErpNetDocs/webclient/introduction/social/meet.md

 > 🔔 A system comment is posted in the group's chat: "_The meeting has started.
 Click **Join meeting** to participate._", where "Join meeting" is a link.<br>
 > 🔔 A notification appears in the **Notifications** panel (Bell icon) and is marked as unread.<br>
 > 🔔 A red toaster pops up in the bottom-right corner of the screen (for 10s). <br>
-> 🔔 A melody is played for up to 10 seconds.
-It stops when the toaster is clicked or automatically after the toaster disappears (10s).
+> 🔔 A melody is played.
+It will stop if you click on the red toaster, or after 10 seconds.

 ### Join a meeting from a Group